blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 ## Overfitting Puzzle

 One open question in the field of machine learning is the **overfitting puzzle**, which describes the paradox that neural networks are often used in an overparameterized state (i.e., with more parameters than training examples), yet they are still able to generalize well to new, unseen data.
 This contradicts **classical learning theory**, which states that a model with too many parameters will simply memorize the training data and perform poorly on new data.
+This is based on the [**bias-variance tradeoff**](https://machinelearningcompass.com/model_optimization/bias_and_variance/) which is commonly illustrated in this way <d-cite key="BiasVariance"></d-cite>:

+{% include figure.html path="assets/img/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/bias_variance_error.png" class="img-fluid" %}

-This is based on the **bias-variance tradeoff** If there are too few parameters, the model may have high bias and underfit the data, resulting in poor performance on both the training and test data.
+The tradeoff consists of finding the optimal model complexity between two extremes: If there are too few parameters, the model may have high bias and underfit the data, resulting in poor performance on both the training and test data.
 On the other hand, if there are too many parameters, the model may have high variance and overfit the training data, resulting in good performance on the training data but poor performance on the test data.

 Therefore, it is important to carefully balance the number of parameters and the amount of data available to achieve the best possible generalization performance for a given learning task.

 Neural networks, particularly deep networks, are typically used in the overparameterized regime, where the number of parameters exceeds the number of training examples.
-In this case, common generalization bounds do not apply <d-cite key="DBLP:journals/corr/abs-1801-00173"></d-cite>.
+In these cases, common generalization bounds do not apply <d-cite key="DBLP:journals/corr/abs-1801-00173"></d-cite>.
 According to classical learning theory, the generalization behavior of a learning system should depend on the number of training examples (n), and the complexity of the model should be balanced with its fit to the data <d-cite key="DBLP:journals/corr/abs-1801-00173"></d-cite>.
+Otherwise, the algorithm would overfit.
 However, neural networks have shown that this is not always the case, as they can perform well even in cases of extreme overparameterization (e.g., a 5-layer CNN with 80 million parameters <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite>).
+This is a very interesting finding as it shows that the classical learning theory may not hold true for neural networks.

-To better understand this phenomenon, Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> examined the role of **inductive bias** in neural networks.
+To better understand this phenomenon, Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> examined the role of **inductive bias** in neural networks and its influence on the generalization capability of these networks.
 Inductive bias, or learning bias, refers to the assumptions a network makes about the nature of the target function and is determined by the network's architecture.
 Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> conducted experiments with different types of fully connected networks (FCN) and convolutional neural networks (CNN) to investigate which biases are effective for these network architectures.